tom-fenn-4/learn-tkinter/README.md

 # learn-tkinter
-Code and examples from Python and Tkinter programming

-Maybe using Tk from R as well at some point.
+Code and examples from Python and Tkinter programming May someday add some examples related to using Tk from R.